Pitu/Magane/README.md

 #### BetterDiscord

-- Grab the pre-built plugin file from [https://magane.moe/api/dist/betterdiscord](https://magane.moe/api/dist/betterdiscord).
+- Grab Magane's BetterDiscord plugin file from [https://magane.moe/api/dist/betterdiscord](https://magane.moe/api/dist/betterdiscord).
 - Place the plugin file into your BetterDiscord's **plugins** directory.
 - Activate Magane from Discord's **User Settings > BetterDiscord > Plugins**.

 #### Vencord

 > This is for the more advanced users.
-> Be advised that Magane's update checker is not available on Vencord.
+> Be advised that Magane's **update checker is not available** on Vencord.

-- Grab the pre-built plugin file, `magane.vencord.js`, from this repo's dist directory, [https://github.com/Pitu/Magane/tree/master/dist](https://github.com/Pitu/Magane/tree/master/dist).
+> You must manually consult this repo to check for updates!
+Or just check back whenever it breaks due to Discord's updates...

+1. Grab Magane's Vencord plugin file from [https://magane.moe/api/dist/vencord](https://magane.moe/api/dist/vencord).
-- Download Vencord git from `https://github.com/Vendicated/Vencord`.
+2. Download Vencord git from `https://github.com/Vendicated/Vencord`.
-- Follow its advanced user's installation guide at `https://github.com/Vendicated/Vencord/blob/main/docs/1_INSTALLING.md`.
+3. Follow its advanced user's installation guide at `https://github.com/Vendicated/Vencord/blob/main/docs/1_INSTALLING.md`.
-- In Vencord git directory, navigate to `src`, then create `userplugins` directory (e.g. `/path/to/vencord/src/userplugins`).
+4. In Vencord git directory, navigate to `src`, then create `userplugins` directory (e.g. `/path/to/vencord/src/userplugins`).
-- Drop Magane plugin into it.
+5. Place Magane's plugin file into it.
-- Rebuild Vencord (`pnpm build`), then restart your Discord.
+6. Rebuild Vencord (`pnpm build`).
+7. Restart your Discord.
-- Optionally, if you had not done it before, you must inject Vencord into your Discord installation (`pnpm inject`).
+8. (optional) If you had not done it before, you must inject Vencord into your Discord installation (`pnpm inject`).
+For those that use **Vesktop**, please see below.
-- Activate Magane from Discord's **User Settings > Vencord > Plugins**.
+9. Activate Magane from Discord's **User Settings > Vencord > Plugins**.

+#### Vesktop

+Follow the same steps as above, until step 6.

+Then in your Vesktop, navigate to Discord's **User Settings > Vencord > Vesktop Settings > Vencord Location**.
+Change its directory to the **dist** sub-directory of your local copy of Vencord git [(preview)](https://chibisafe.moe/In9jAlxF.png).
+Then just restart Vesktop.

+You should now be able to activate Magane from Vesktop's **Plugins** settings.

 ### So how exactly do I use it after adding the script?